M-Amin-Kiani/JavaParser-for-OOCode-with-AST/README.md

 # JavaParser-for-OOCode-with-AST
-Using the JavaParser Library for Parsing OO Java Code and Manipulating the Abstract Syntax Tree (AST)
+Using the JavaParser Library for Parsing OO Java Code and Manipulating the Abstract Syntax Tree (AST), Then use the cohere chatbot to suggest selected operators.
 ![image](https://github.com/user-attachments/assets/a02fc508-5b5f-40cb-a98c-061a1951ab0c)

 ## ------------------ Mutations: